This post makes Man v. Food location number eleven!

 (Just in case you weren’t sure whether or not you found the right place.)

 Thus – we did not do the challenge.
 We did order the 36 inch Carnivore Pizza though just to have one.
 That sucker is BIG.
-Just ask these teenage girls:
+Just ask these ladies who were sitting at the booth near us:

 …and yes, each slice IS as large as a small baby.

 The final score on the practice run?
-I took down almost three slices and Joey took down two (leaving three to live in my trunk for potential breakfast the next morning.)
+I took down almost three slices and Ken took down two – leaving three to live in my trunk for potential breakfast the next morning.

 If all goes well, I will attempt the actual challenge sometime next month.
 For now, though, I am satisfied with the fact that I had some really good pizza… something that is becoming a rare species in the land of Huts and Dominoes.